 We were transferred to Dragon Legend smoothly via a smaller boat.
 One look at our luxurious cabin and the large bathroom and my 5-year old daughter was delighted!

 Lunch was served in the main dining room of the cruise.
 It was plentiful and fresh.
-The window seat made for a nice viewing as we ate and chatted while taking in the scenic limestone karsts and fishing villages pass by.
+The window seat made for a nice viewing.
+We ate and chatted while taking in the scenic limestone karsts and fishing villages pass by.
 If you inform the staff of any dietary preferences (being vegetarian) or any allergies, they will serve you food keeping in mind those restrictions.

 Magical evening and sunset on board